Find out more about

-As UCU is part of Utrecht University all Dutch students are automatically eligible for student finance or ‘studiefinanciering’.
+As University College Utrecht is part of Utrecht University, all Dutch students are automatically eligible for student finance or ‘studiefinanciering’.

 As an EEA student you are allowed to take up a part-time job in the Netherlands.
-If you (or your non-Dutch parent or partner) work more than 56 hours a month you may be eligible for student finance, paid monthly, which turns into a gift once you graduate.
+If you (or your non-Dutch parent or partner) work more than 56 hours a month you may be eligible for student finance, paid monthly as a loan.

 If you are not eligible for Dutch student finance and you are a national of one of the countries which belong to the European Union (EU), the European Economic Area (EEA) or Switzerland, you can apply for a loan or a contribution towards the payment of your tuition fees or course fees.

 Utrecht University, including University College Utrecht, has been approved for Federal Financial Aid for American Students (FAFSA, FFEL).
 This means you can apply for a federal loan while studying at University College Utrecht or Utrecht University.

 The UCU Student Aid Fund can support students who experience financial hardship after enrollment at University College Utrecht.
 Once accepted , students may apply for the support, and the amount of money that can be granted depends on each applicant's financial situation, but will be modest (unlikely to exceed €250).
 Support from the Student Aid Fund is mainly intended for purchasing academic books, funding field trips and the like, but will not be enough to cover tuition fees and living expenses.

 Nuffic's Grantfinder allows you to search for available grants and scholarships.

 Brexit – consequences for British students